 Long battery life

-If you're looking for something to monitor the front of your home, consider getting a video doorbell like the Arlo Essential.
+If you're looking for something to monitor the front of your home, consider getting a video doorbell like the Arlo Essential Wireless Video Doorbell.
 It connects to your Wi-Fi and offers high-definition viewing at a 180-degree angle.
-A 1x1 aspect ratio also makes for a better viewing experience on the Arlo app.
+A 1x1 aspect ratio also helps keep the subject in frame from head to toe for a better viewing experience on the Arlo app.

-Best with Audio: Kasa Smart Spot Indoor 1080p Wireless Surveillance Camera
+Best Value: Kasa Smart Spot Indoor 1080p Wireless Surveillance Camera

 Finicky motion sensor